p13tarunkk/p13tarunkk.github.io/_posts/2022-01-15-how-to-solve-product-execution-problems-the-great-pm-interview.md

 Is it happening across all geographies or any region ?
 Language ? new launch ?
 Is it happening for some or all channels or categories ?
 Is there any visible change in metrics of any other features ?
-- Payment service ?
+- Logins?
+Payment service ?
 Recommendation/Feed/Search/CTAs ?
 Is the decline happening on specific platforms, like iOS, Android, Web or others?
 Is this happening on browsers or phone models ?
 A new feature launch/change ?
-Product change by any Product-Engineering team ?
+Product change or ongoing experiments by any Product-Engineering team ?
 Any changes in product marketing ?

 Technology